 Land Use Controls: The element must identify and analyze all relevant land use controls impacts as potential constraints on a variety of housing types.
 The analysis should analyze land use controls independently and cumulatively with other land use controls.
 The analysis should specifically address requirements related to parking, heights, lot coverage and allowable density ranges.
 The analysis should address any impacts on cost, supply, housing choice, affordability, timing, approval certainty and ability to achieve maximum densities.
 For example, the element should describe allowed uses and typical densities in the PFS zone.
 In addition, the element notes that zones include a 34-foot height restriction, the element should clarify whether three stories are allowed in zones that allow multifamily or add a program to address the constraint.
 The required setbacks and maximum lot coverage requirements should also be analyzed as a constraint in the PFS zone.
-Lastly, the element states that low allowable densities are a constraint.
+Lastly, the element states that low allowable densities are a constraint on housing; the element should include a program to mitigate the identified constraint.